 Clinical trials of several COX-2 selective and nonselective NSAIDs of up to three years duration have shown an increased risk of serious cardiovascular (CV) thrombotic events, including myocardial infarction (MI), and stroke, which can be fatal.
 Based on available data, it is unclear that the risk for CV thrombotic events is similar for all NSAIDS.
-The relative increase in serious CV available due, it is indiced that the last for who more destined in the last we include the last of the last we include the thrombotic events over baseline conferred by NSAID use appears to be similar in those with and without known CV disease or risk factors for CV disease.
-However, patients with known CV disease or risk factors had a higher absolute incidence of excess serious CV thrombotic events, due to their increased baseline rate.
-Some observational studies found that this increased risk of serious CV thrombotic events began as early as the first weeks of treatment.
-The increase in CV thrombotic risk has been observed most
+The relative increase in serious CV available data, it is include that the first of CV information of the relative includes in sensors of the relative includes in sensors of the relative includes in sensors of the relative includes consistently at higher doses.